Japan Tame North Korea In World Cup Qualifiers, Son Scores In Draw - UrduPoint

 Lee started on the bench on Thursday but came on soon after Thailand grabbed a shock equaliser through Suphanat Mueanta.

-South Korea are still on course to reach the next stage of qualifying and sit top of their group with seven points from three matches.

-Thailand are second on goal difference from China, who squandered a two-goal lead to draw 2-2 at Singapore in Branko Ivankovic's first match as China coach.
+Thailand are second in Group C on goal difference from China, who squandered a two-goal lead to draw 2-2 at Singapore in Branko Ivankovic's first match as China coach.

 In Sydney, Australia's Scottish connection helped them to a 2-0 victory over a determined Lebanon to move onto a perfect nine points.

-St Mirren midfielder Keanu Baccus struck early in the first half before Hearts defender Kye Rowles added a second on 54 minutes in front of a near-full house of 27,000.
+St Mirren midfielder Keanu Baccus struck early in the first half before Hearts defender Kye Rowles added a second on 54 minutes.

-Iran, seeking their fourth straight World Cup berth, hammered Turkmenistan 5-0 in Tehran, with Hossein Kanani scoring twice and Bayer Leverkusen's Sardar Azmoun, on loan to Roma, also getting on the scoresheet.
+Iran hammered Turkmenistan 5-0 in Tehran, with Hossein Kanani scoring twice and Sardar Azmoun, on loan to Roma from Bayer Leverkusen, also getting on the scoresheet.

-Jordan, who lost the Asian Cup final to hosts Qatar last month, recovered from their slow start in World Cup qualifying to win 3-0 in Pakistan.
+Jordan, who lost the Asian Cup final to hosts Qatar last month, beat Pakistan 3-0 for their first victory in Group G.

+Qatar were comfortable 3-0 home winners against Kuwait thanks to Akram Afif's double either side of Ahmed Al Rawi's strike.

+But Saudi Arabia, sole bidders for the 2034 World Cup, needed Salem Al-Dawsari's first-half goal for their 1-0 win over 99th-ranked Tajikistan in Riyadh.

 Recent Stories